Azure/azure-kusto-microhack1/README.md

 | summarize count() // or: count
 ```

-Find out how many records have an `enqueuedTime` bigger than the last 10 minutes
+Find out how many records have an `enqueuedTime` bigger than the last 10 minutes (received in the last 10 minutes)

 ```Kusto
 LogisticsTelemetry